Anastasia1707/piano-fingering/README.md

-## **Training**
+## Training

-**Feature Engineering**: Added sequential features for the previous two notes and their respective fingerings, as well as relative pitch differences.
+### Feature Engineering

-**Model Training**: Trained a Random Forest model on 90% of the dataset, reserving 10% for testing.
+ Added additional features that capture previous two notes and their respective fingerings (temporal dependencies).

 **Features Used**: